A. Creating a simple common table expression

 EmployeeLevel + 1,

-CONVERT (varchar(255), RTRIM(Sort) + '| ' + FirstName + ' ' +
+CONVERT (VARCHAR(255), RTRIM(Sort) + '| ' + FirstName + ' ' +

 LastName)

-FROM HumanResources.Employee as e
+FROM dbo.MyEmployees AS e

 JOIN DirectReports AS d ON e.ManagerID = d.EmployeeID